ta-ka-tsu/MyRegex/README.md

 # MyRegex
-Regular expression engine by derivatives.
+Regular expression engine by "derivatives".

 For presentation at [iOSDC Japan 2023](https://iosdc.jp/2023/).